-Trump Administration Seeks UN Authorization to Use Military Force Against North Korean Smuggling Vessels
+Trump Admin.
+Seeks U.N.
+Authorization to Use Military Force Against North Korean Smuggling Vessels

 The controversial draft is likely to get pushback from Russia and China.